 Among the allegations supporting the plaintiff’s charge of negligence and wantonness on the part of COPACO were that Butler was taking an antibiotic, an antihistamine, a nasal spray and prednisone at the time and should not have been operating a large truck while on medications.

-The settlement was reported in the most recent edition of The Jere Beasley Report.
+The settlement was reported in The Jere Beasley Report.

 Attorneys representing Willis were Julie Beasley of Beasley, Allen, Crow, Methvin, Portis & Miles of Montgomery and Jimmy Calton and Jim Calton, Jr. of Eufaula.